Disbursement to Balance

 }

-If you don't receive result from Customer Top Up API and got the timeout after do retry for 5 times, use the Customer Top Up Inquiry Status API to manually check the top up status and get the latest transaction status and information.
+If you gets a response of 5003801, timeout, or any unexpected responses after do retry for 5 times from Customer Top Up API, the transaction should be marked as pending.
+Merchant should query the transaction using Customer Top Up Inquiry Status API to manually check the top up status and get the latest transaction status and information

 package main